 On July 8, 2014, the City Council conducted a Public Hearing in accordance with Proposition 218 procedures and adopted the Five Year Municipal Solid Waste Collection, Recycling and Disposal Rates for Fiscal Years 2014/2015 through 2018/2019.
-These rates incorporated a new Commercial Recycling Program and implemented the Pavement Maintenance Fee (PMF).
-The Proposition 218 Five Year Approved Rates end this year.
+These rates incorporated a new Commercial Recycling Program and implemented the City's Pavement Maintenance Fee (PMF).
+This is the fifth year of the current Five-Year Rates, previously approved pursuant to Proposition 218.

-Organic Material Recycling (Commercial Accounts) Update Summary bill_id=201320140AB1826&search_keywords>, which required mandatory commercial organics recycling throughout the State.
-The act defines organic waste as food waste, green waste, landscape and pruning waste, nonhazardous wood waste, and food-soiled paper waste mixed in with food waste.
+Organic Material Recycling (Commercial Accounts) Update Summary bill\id=201320140AB1826&search\keywords>, which required mandatory commercial organics recycling throughout the State.
+The act defines organic waste as food waste, green waste, landscape and pruning waste, non-hazardous wood waste, and food-soiled paper waste mixed in with food waste.
 Starting April 1, 2016, this act required businesses that generate more than 8 cubic yards of organic waste per week to arrange for recycling services for their organic waste.
 On January 1, 2017, the state lowered the threshold to include businesses that generate 4 cubic yards of organic waste per week.
-Starting January 1, 2019, the new threshold included all businesses that generate 4 cubic yards of solid waste per week.
+Starting January 1, 2019, the new threshold includes all businesses that generate 4 cubic yards of solid waste per week.

-On October 2014 Governor Brown signed AB 1826 Chesbro (Chapter 727, Statutes of 2014) http://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?
+In October 2014, Governor Brown signed AB 1826 Chesbro (Chapter 727, Statutes of 2014) <http://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?